-TYPOLOGY All RANGE OF APPLICATION NOT EVALUATED ABOVE THE TREE-LINE AND IN STREAMS WITH NATURAL ABSENCE OF RIPARIAN VEGETATION A A Vegetation not subject to cutting interventions along the banks, or only affected by select cutting within the areas external to the banks (alluvial plain for semi- unconfined, hillslopes confined) during the last 20 years. В Vegetation subject to interventions of selective cutting along the banks for any distance, or total cutting for a length $< 50\%$ of the reach; or total cuttings of any distance within the areas externation to the banks (last 20 years). С Vegetation sul last 20 years. bject to total cutting along the banks for a distance $> 50\%$ of the reach during the
+1 TYPOLOGY ALL RANGE OF PPLICATION NOT EVALUATED ABOVE THE TREE-LINE AND IN STREAMS WITH NATURAL ABSENCE OF RIPARIAN VEGETATION A Vegetation not subject to cutting interventions along the banks, or only affected by selective cutting within the areas external to the banks (alluvial plain for semi- unconfined, hillslopes for confined) during the last 20 years. В Vegetation subject to interventions of selective cutting along the banks for any distance, or total cutting for a length < 50% of the reach; or total cuttings of any distance within the areas external to the banks (last 20 years). С Vegetation subject to total cutting along the banks for a distance > 50% of the reach during the last 20 years.